 a favor by letting him or her book the trip.
 (Obviously, you wont want

-to do an agent any favors unless he or she acknowledges the favor by dropping
+to do an agent any favors unless he or she acknowledges them by dropping

-any booking fees.)
-Giving an easy commission to an agent should build good
+their fees.)
+Giving an easy commission to an agent should build goodwill

-will that might result in lower fees for you later on, when you actually
+that might result in lower fees later on, when you actually need the agents

-need the agents expertise.
-In some situations, of course, booking through
+expertise.
+In some situations, of course, booking through an agent may

-an agent may not be a good ideafor example, if you can qualify directly
+not be a good ideafor example, if you can qualify directly for a hotel

 Even if you regularly rely on one agent, consider using a different agent